 - Repeat the same five more times.

 c.
 You can try standing pelvic tilts.
 This is another form of stomach vacuum exercise.

 - Stand with your legs hip width apart and bend your knees slightly.

-- Inhale deeply through your nose and push your belly inwards towards your spine, and at the same time roll your hips out in front.
+- Inhale deeply through your nose and push your belly inwards towards your spine, and at the same time, roll your hips out in the front.